Introduction to TDD and BDD

 There are four subsections to this article.

 We’ll start off with an introduction to TDD.
-I’ll go through that quite quickly because I guess most of you reading this are already doing that already.
-Then, I’ll spend a little more time on BDD and then deal with the contradictions or potential contradictions between the two, before getting slightly more philosophic with XDD.
+I’ll go through that quite quickly because I guess most of you reading this are already doing that.
+Then, I’ll spend a little more time on BDD and then deal with the contradictions between the two, before getting slightly more philosophical with xDD.

 What is TDD?

 This is the classic TDD cycle, popularized in Nat Pryce and Steve Freeman’s book ‘Growing Object-Oriented Software, Guided by Tests’.
-It’s generally described as ‘write a failing test’ and then make the test pass and then refactor; you then keep going around this loop.
+It’s generally described as ‘write a failing test’ and then make the test pass and then refactor; you continue in this loop.
 This is the TDD cycle – it’s really simple.
 It’s got three little statements; it’s got coloured arrows that go between them.
-Within that, there’s a lot of complexity or at least a lot of nuance.
+But within that, there’s a lot of complexity or at least a lot of nuance.

-This is another way of thinking about it.
-The three sections are slightly expanded here.
-Typically, you see TDD described as ‘write a failing test’ and while that’s procedurally correct, it’s also rather confusing because that’s not what you’re attempting to do; the idea is not to write a failing test.
+Here is another way of thinking about it.
+While ‘write a failing test’ is procedurally correct, it’s also rather confusing because that’s not what you’re attempting to do; the idea is not to write a failing test.
 What you’re trying to do is imagine what the next step you want to make is to evolve the implementation that you need to deliver value.
 It’s quite often rewritten as ‘writing the next specification’.
 Essentially, your next test is your next specification of how the software should behave and because you haven’t done that yet, it’s going to fail but you’re not there writing a failing test.

-Then, the second step, the idea is to make it pass quickly.
+The second step is to make it pass quickly.
 The intention is not to design everything perfectly; it’s to get that test passing.
 Your collection of tests go from failing to all passing and now that all of your tests are passing, it’s safe to refactor.
-The intention here is not to get the best design; it’s to get them all to green quickly, because now they’re all green, you can look at them and go ‘how do I want to improve this design?’ and you can safely improve the design through the refactor phase.
+The intention here is not to get the best design; it’s to get them all to green quickly, because now they’re all green, you can look at them and go ‘how do I want to improve this design?’ and you can safely improve the design through the refactoring.

-The third thing is refactor.
-That’s usually written in blue; I don’t know why I’ve done its in green here.
-Then again, I don’t know why they do it in blue.
+The third thing is refactoring.
 The refactor loop in Nat and Steve’s book is actually a cycle.
-You can draw it many other ways, but the idea is you don’t go in and refactor and you’re done; you go in, you look and see ‘what’s this change that I’d like to make’ and you make that change.
+You can draw it many other ways, but the idea is you don’t just go in and refactor and you’re done; you go in, you look and see what you would like to change and change it.
 You make sure the test is still green and you look at it again and say ‘is there another change that I want to do?’ or ‘has that refactoring introduced another thing that I want to do?’.
 This is a multi-process in itself; it’s not a single step.

 Those are the three phases of TDD.

-One thing I just want to dwell on very briefly is the word ‘refactor’ because I talk to a lot of developers in my line of work and ‘refactor’ is often misunderstood.
+One thing to dwell on very briefly is the word ‘refactor’ because when I talk to developers ‘refactor’ is often misunderstood.
 When you’re refactoring, you are not changing the behaviour of the code.
 You never refactor to add a new piece of functionality.
 You might refactor to get the codebase into a state where you want it to be so that you can add a new piece of functionality but:

 refactoring, by definition, does not alter the externally observable behaviour of the code.